Nick0703/gdrive_sync/README.md

 	-h, --help, Shows this help message and exit
 	-s SOURCE, --source SOURCE, The source remote name or local file path.
 	-d DESTINATION, --destination DESTINATION, The destination remote name.
-	-sa SERVICE_ACCOUNT, --service_account SERVICE_ACCOUNT, The folder path of the json files for the service accounts without '/' at the end.
+	-sa SERVICE_ACCOUNTS, --service_accounts SERVICE_ACCOUNTS, The folder path of the json files for the service accounts without '/' at the end.
 	-p PORT, --port PORT, The port number to run 'rclone rc' on.
 Set it to a different one if you want to run another instance.

 ## Setup